-- 1. To build a game that explores the challenges of travel or life in space. - 2.
+- 1. To build a game that creatively explores the theme in all aspects of gameplay. - 2.
 To create a game the whole team is proud of and feels accomplished about - 3.
 To make a fun game!
 Even if finishing all graphics and sound ends up being out of reach, it is more important to make a fun game that keeps players engaged.